freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/freme-packages.md

 ## freme-ner-dev

-The freme-ner-dev package just contains the [internalization](../freme-for-api-users/eInternationalisation.html) filter and [FREME-NER](../freme-for-api-users/freme-ner.html) to outsource this resource-intensive application.
+The freme-ner-dev package just contains [FREME-NER](../freme-for-api-users/freme-ner.html) to outsource this resource-intensive application.
 This package is deployed in the official FREME setting.